-STAGE 3 Actions: Mandatory - Severe Conservation Requirement, 30% Demand Reduction Goal
+STAGE 3: >25% to 35% - Actions: Mandatory - Severe Conservation Requirement, 30% Demand Reduction Goal

 In addition to the actions listed in Stage 1 and 2, MCWD shall establish mandatory annual allotments for each connection based on the average use of all connections within that category during a base period proposed by the Water Conservation Commission and adopted by MCWD's Board of Directors.
-When Stage 3 use reductions become necessary, administration and enforcement of the District's mandatory restrictions on water waste become the major focus of MCWD.
+When Stage 3 use reduction becomes reductions become necessary, administration and enforcement of the District's mandatory restrictions on water conservation rules becomes waste become the major focus of MCWD.
 If necessary, additional temporary personnel may be hired and special meetings of the Water Conservation Commission and /or Board of Directors may be scheduled.